hkimjp/konpy2/README.md

 # hkimjp/konpy2

 App for hkimura 2025 python-b class.
-A succesor of `konpy`.
+A succesor of `konpy` and `py99`.

 ## Installation